Davidlilili/YelpTrip/README.md

-# YelpCamp
+# YelpTrip
-YelpCamp Project is a web development project using HTML, CSS, JavaScript, Node.js, MongoDB and deployed on Heroku.
+YelpTrip Project is a web development project using HTML, CSS, JavaScript, Node.js, MongoDB and deployed on Heroku.

 The website is https://safe-island-03236.herokuapp.com/